camoverride/camoverride.github.io/_posts/2016-10-21-yazidi-symbols.md

 #### Tomb of Sheikh Adi

 The peacock in the pediment above the door is Tawsi Melek.
 To the right of the door is a black snake.
-This snake might have once been a living snake that had attacked the residents of Lalish.
+This might have once been a living snake that had attacked the residents of Lalish.
 It might also be the physical manifestation of one of the seven angels.

 ![picture of the door to the yezidi temple]({{ site.url }}/img/yezidi-pics/door.png)